xadidja03/my-portfolio-project/README.md

 **Project Name:** My Portfolio

 **Description:**
 Welcome to my portfolio repository!
 This project showcases my skills, experiences, and projects I've worked on.
-As a passionate [your field/industry] enthusiast, I've created this portfolio to provide an overview of my journey and capabilities.
+As a passionate java software developer enthusiast, I've created this portfolio to provide an overview of my journey and capabilities.

 **Key Features:**
 - **About Me:** Learn more about me, my background, and what drives my passion for [your field/industry].